TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentBlocks/Index.rst

 You can now replace the content element in the area "Stage" of start page with one of type "Jumbotron".

+..  figure:: /Images/ContentBlocks/CreateContentElement.png
+    :alt: Screenshot of the "New Page Content" dialog with the Carousel and Jumbotron as additional features

+    The new Content Blocks "Jumbotron" and "Carousel"

 You can now create a jumbotron with a button and a link.

 Directory :path:`packages/my_site_package/ContentBlocks/ContentElements` contains